-- Current health certificate from the Veterinary Doctor legalised by the Dutch Ministry of Foreign Affairs as well as this embassy
+- Current health certificate from the Veterinary Doctor legalized by the Dutch Ministry of Foreign Affairs as well as this embassy

-The fee of Euros 16.00 payable in cash for legalisation of the pet s’ health certificate and an additional Euros 10.00 for issue of a pet permit.
+The fee of Euros 20.00 payable for the legalization of the pet's health certificate and an additional Euros 10.00 for issuance of a pet permit.

 IV.
 Employment in Kenya

 All non-Kenya Citizens must be in possession of Entry/Work Permits issued by the Principal Immigration Office, before they can take up employment in Kenya, whether paid or unpaid.
 Applications for issue of Entry/Work permits are not processed at this Mission.
 This mission facilitates processing.
 All applications should be addressed to:

 The reverse side of the application form has brief notes on the basic requirements for issue of the classes of work/entry permits issued in Kenya.
 However, it is important to note that one qualifies for employment in Kenya only if the prospective employer can prove that he/she has been unable to recruit suitably from the local labour markets.

 Those seeking to work in Kenya must therefore ensure that their prospective employers have secured appropriate Entry/Work Permits before they proceed to Kenya.